mookiedog/umod4-PCB/PowerSupply.md

 Note 2: When bench-testing in an ECU, if no USB power is supplied, the Umod4 will take its power from the ECU 5V supply.
 This is not a huge problem in that the ECU power supply appears to be over-designed and can handle the extra load, but to avoid stressing the ECU 5V supply in any way, a USB power supply is recommended during test and development on a bench.

 ## Outstanding Issues
-The real question is whether or not the TPS560430 can supply the 5V requirements of the Pico W, which is also powering the entire Umod4 board.
+The real question is whether or not the selected voltage regulator can supply the 5V requirements of the Pico W, which is also powering the entire Umod4 board.
 In theory, 600 mA at 5V output is 3W available to the Pico W. If the PicoW can convert power at 90% efficiency, that would correspond to 2.7W of power at 3.3V.
 That is 800 mA of current at 3.3V.

 With my current setup (GPS, flash card idling, LEDs on, PicoW not doing any wireless activity), plugging in the USB power reduces power supply current to the ECU by less than 90 mA.
 Since the ECU is a linear supply, it means that the Umod4 must be drawing no more than 90 mA.